jampopoy/coursera-project-html-css/README.md

-# coursera-project-html-css
+# coursera-project-html-css-react
-Coursera Project Using HTML and CSS
+Coursera Project Using HTML, CSS and React